 What causes vaginismus?

 Vaginismus is not an anatomical pathology; its origins are often psychological and less often physical.
 There are no studies demonstrating the exact causes of vaginismus, but certain factors could nevertheless provoke it.
 Vaginismus can be caused by a lack of or strict sexual or emotional education, leading to a lack of body awareness, or by fear of STDs or unwanted pregnancy.
-It can also result from painful(s) vaginal(s) penetration(s) in the past, or from trauma following traumatic medical examinations or sexual abuse.
-It can also occur when a person is stressed, experiencing sentimental and/or professional difficulties, or suffering from a vaginal infection.
+It can also result from painful vaginal penetration(s) in the past, or trauma following traumatic medical examinations or sexual abuse.
+It can also occur when a person is stressed, experiencing emotional and/or professional difficulties, or suffering from a vaginal infection.
 Menopause can also be a factor in vaginismus.

-In short, vaginismus is the result of many factors specific to each case.
+In short, vaginismus is the result of many factors specific to each individual case.
 However, it's important to put a word to your ailments to rule out any disease (e.g. endometriosis).

 It's important to understand that, however long you've been suffering from vaginismus, it's not inevitable.
 It can be treated very well, especially if physiological work to relax the muscles is combined with a psychological approach.
 First of all, putting a name to the problem helps you know what you're up against!
 Nhere are many people who have never heard of vaginismus.
 Then, finding the causes and understanding their origins can sometimes help you overcome it.
-In most cases, consulting a health specialist, particularly a gynecologist, psychologist and/or sexologist trained in the subject, is a great help.
+In most cases, consulting a health specialist, in particular a gynecologist, psychologist and/or sexologist trained in the subject, is a great help.
 In fact, we recommend that you consult a doctor for all your ailments, especially in the event of pain .